 To auide us forward, we will focus on four themes that emerged from our shared planning process.
 These themes work together in harmony to deliver our vision for Newcastle as a place for everyone.

 Our city, our people

-Newcastle is a proud community that has been shaped by our heritage.
-It is increasingly made up of people from diverse ethnic, cultural, linguistic and religious backgrounds, as well as people with diverse social identities and lived experiences.
+Newcastle is a proud community and is increasingly made up of people from diverse ethnic, cultural, linguistic and religious backgrounds, as well as people with diverse social identities and lived experiences.